yhrgintoki/robotfeeding-website/content/tutorials/quickstart.md

 $ git clone https://github.com/prl-mushr/mushr_sim && cd mushr_sim/docker/
 {{< / highlight >}}

-Alright, so you are in the docker directory of the sim.
+Alright, so you are in the Docker directory of the sim.
 There are two configuration changes we need to make.
-First let's change the uid/gid of your docker user to match the current user.
+First let's change the uid/gid of your Docker user to match the current user.
 This is required for GUI apps like rviz to connect.
 Check your UID/GID with the following command

 {{< highlight bash >}}
 $ id -u $USER